huan1372/CS410_TextInformationSystems/README.md

 score_list.append(scores[0]['rouge-1']['f'])
 ```
 Due to limited computing resources, we have run an evaluation for the first 1000 examples and plot the histogram as below.
 As indicated, major prediction is not close to the truth.
-This does match their prediction of 10% got correct.\
+This does match their prediction of 10% get correct.\
 <img width="400px" src="./Images/Evaluation_plot.png" />
 ## Contribution
 This is a single-person project done by Shan Huang  (sh69@illinois.edu)